 - "The Black Hills of Dakota" from Calamity Jane.

 - St. Louis - Made famous by "St. Louis Blues", a jazz instrumental standard recorded by many among which Louis Armstrong's rendition is the most famous.

 - Sunset Boulevard - The musical Sunset Boulevard has a Title Track about this location.

-- Vermont - The traditional "Moonlight In Vermont" and the Captain Beefheart song "Moonlight On Vermont" from Trout Mask Replica.
-The first song is a lovely ballad about the tranquility of the moon shining over the city, while the latter is a surreal Avantgarde Music track.
+- Vermont - The traditional "Moonlight in Vermont" and the Captain Beefheart song "Moonlight on Vermont" from Trout Mask Replica.
+The first song is a lovely ballad about the tranquility of the moon shining over the state, while the latter is a surreal Avantgarde Music track.

 - Virginia - The Foo Fighters' "Arlandria", named after Dave Grohl's childhood home.